Arlo and Janis by Jimmy Johnson for August 04, 2016

 6. Missing large

-Mikaele Premium Member about 8 years ago
+Mikaele Premium Member over 8 years ago

 I’m sure everyone on the farm can tell a copperhead from a non-poisonous snake.
 And if they just let it alone someone might wind up stepping on it or putting a hand too near it later.
 I prefer a 22 loaded with shotshells to a hoe.